skx/marionette/README.md

 }
 ```

-The only valid parameter is `message`, which must be a single string.
+The only valid parameter is `message`.

 See also [log](#log), which will log a message but then continue execution.